zsteinkamp/m4l-SimulScrub/README.md

 Add this device to a MIDI track, then drag an audio clip or file to the main plugin area.

+Send any MIDI note to the device.
+Hold the note.

 Select the number of slices with the `Divisions` knob.
+You will need to re-press the MIDI note when changing the number of divisions (bug noted below).

 Select which slice you are hearing with the `Position` slider.

 Control how many adjacent slices are also heard with the `Width` knob.

+## Background

+I created this plugin after using my [Chiastic Slide](https://github.com/zsteinkamp/m4l-ChiasticSlide) plugin to do this job using an instrument rack with N chains, each containing a Simpler device playing its own slide of a larger audio file.
+Setting that up was a fairly involved process and cumbersome to operate to keep N Simplers in sync, parameter-wise (even using "Copy to (n) siblings").

 ## TODO